Cloud-CV/EvalAI/docs/source/architecture_decisions.md

 Hence we decided to process and evaluate submission message in an asynchronous manner.
 To process the message in this way, we need to change our architecture a bit and add a Message Framework, along with a worker so that it can process the message.

-Out of all the awesome messaging framework available, we have chosen RabbitMQ, because of its transactional nature and reliability.
+Out of all the awesome messaging frameworks available, we have chosen RabbitMQ because of its transactional nature and reliability.
 Also, RabbitMQ is easily horizontally scalable, which means we can easily handle the heavy load by simply adding more nodes to the cluster.

 For the worker, we went ahead with a normal python worker, which simply runs a process and loads all the required data in its memory.
 As soon as the worker starts, it listens on a RabbitMQ queue named `submission_task_queue` for new submission messages.